All Episodes

 I guess so.

-Yeah, no, I I had a Jersey accent, and the Jersey accent derives from having a nasal A, they said.
+Yeah, no, I had a Jersey accent, and the Jersey accent derives from having a nasal A, they said.

 So they were able to eliminate that.

-It'll be those of you who can't see Joe, he's holding his nose.
+For those of you who can't see Joe, he's holding his nose.

 That's true.

-Otherwise, I'm able to hold this completely.
+Otherwise, I'm able to hold this company.

-Well, to kill is a beautiful thing.
+Oh, tequila is a beautiful thing.

 Is it really?